findmentor-network/find-mentor/content/mentees.md

-# How To Be An 🌟GREAT🌟 Mentee?
+# How To Be A 🌟GREAT🌟 Mentee?

 There is ONE type of mentee that exists.
 Active one.
 At least we experienced it in that way.
 Let me know if there exists another approach.